palmaresHQ/palmares/packages/databases/docs/consumers/reference/managers.md

 ProfilePhotos.custom.byId(123);
 ```

 Do you see the difference?
-The **Manager** approach injects the model indirectly.
+The [Manager](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/managers.md) approach injects the model indirectly.
 You can access the model at any time.
 Get it's instance, but it's guaranteed for you that all the data you need is injected when you need.
-A great thing about this pattern is that Managers and Models are tightly coupled.
+A great thing about this pattern is that [Managers](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/managers.md) and [Models](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/models.md) are tightly coupled.
 On the original repository pattern there is nothing stopping the repository to access data from all of the models in the database.
 This means it's totally possible to have just one repository for the hole project.
-With the Manager pattern each repository is responsible for the data from one Model.
+With the [Managers](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/managers.md) pattern each repository is responsible for the data from one [Model](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/models.md).
 Of course, not stops you from accessing data from other models on each Manager.

 ## Methods